Creating a first scenario

 On the right side of the screen, you’ll see a list of available actions.
 Use the green “+”-sign to add an action to your scenario.

-In case you want to create and add a custom task, please read the chapter “Create a custom task”.
+In case you want to create and add a custom action, please read the chapter “Create a custom action”.

-When you add a generic or custom task, you’ll get a popup that asks which stack item you want to execute this on.
-You’ll also have the option to check or uncheck the ‘Execute on all instances’.
+When you add a generic or custom action, you’ll get a popup that asks which stack item you want to execute this on.
+You’ll also have the option to check or uncheck the ‘Execute on all instances of the selected stack item’.
 Executing on all instances is sometimes not what you want, e.g. when you want to perform a database schema update.

-Once your scenario contains all tasks, you can reorder them by clicking the up&down arrows sign before the number of the task.
+Once your scenario contains all actions, you can reorder them by clicking the up&down arrows sign before the number of the task.

 Click the green “Save changes” button and your scenario is saved.

-You can create a custom task in 2 ways: either on the edit scenario page, or when you use the “Custom tasks” menu item on the left (below the “Scenarios” menu item).
+You can create a custom action in 2 ways: either on the edit scenario page, or when you use the “Custom actions” menu item on the left (below the “Scenarios” menu item).

-On the scenario creation page (or on the custom tasks page), click the “Add custom task” link in the right side of the screen.
+On the scenario creation page (or on the custom actions page), click the “Create new custom action” link in the right side of the screen.
 A modal window pops up which contains 2 different parts: on the left you’ll see a “name” field and below a black “script” field, while on the right side of the modal, you’ll see some variables together with their values.

 In the script field, you can put bash commands.
 If you want to use variables in. your script, you can use the ones on the left.
 If you want to insert the value of a variable, click the copy/paste icon next to the variable you want to insert.
 Eg if you click the copy/paste icon next to the ‘currentRoot’ variable and you paste it in the script field, you’ll see that the script field now contains `{{currentRoot}}`.
 When your action is executed, this is replaced with the value of the variable.